 - Le Pirate: Officially part of the hotel of the same name, this restaurant offers a range of western and Indonesian food that would satisfy even the fussiest of eaters.
 Add in a rooftop terrace complete with swimming pool and you’ve got a great spot for sunset, dinner and drinks.

 - Mediterraneo: Seriously one of the best restaurants I have been to in Indonesia.
 Incredible pizza, pasta, salads and more that are straight out of a 5* Mediterranean restaurant.
-Beautiful presented and reasonably priced, make sure you eat here at least once during your stay.
+Beautifully presented and reasonably priced, make sure you eat here at least once during your stay.

 - Warung Mama: Raised above the main strip in Labuan Bajo, the bamboo roofed space serves authentic Indonesian fare for breakfast lunch and dinner and relatively cheap prices.